 The College of New Jersey Humanitarian Engineering club has had an ongoing relationship with Dr. Shafer, the leader of a WarmHeart orphanage in Thailand.
 Through Dr. Shafer we learned of the developing village of Long Khot in Thailand.
 The village of Long Khot has a shortage of clean water during the dry season and is in need of water storage system to supplement their current supply.
 In May of 2011, TCNJ Humanitarian Engineering traveled to Long Khot to perform a site assessment for the project.
 During the site assessment trip topographical data, water usage characteristics, and soil data were gathered.
 Additionally, the club spoke with the leaders of the village to determine existing resources available to the village and overall feasibility of the project.
-It was determined that village was in possession of a unused well on the side of a mountain above the village center, would provide labor for the construction of the system and had 220 volt power source available, although it is fairly unreliable.
+It was determined that village was in possession of an unused well on the side of a mountain above the village center and has a somewhat unreliable 220 volt power source available.
+Additionally, the village leaders stated that the village would provide labor for the construction of the system.
 TCNJ Humanitarian Engineering agreed to take on the project and is currently in the process of fundraising and design.
 The club anticipates implementing the project in May of 2013.